Squalm/Cipher-Tools/README.md

 ### Caesar Shift
 Associated files: [individual\\Caesarfunc.jl](https://github.com/Squalm/Cipher-Tools/blob/master/individual/Caesarfunc.jl) & [Caesarhumans.jl](https://github.com/Squalm/Cipher-Tools/blob/master/Caesarhumans.jl).
 #### What does it do?
 This Caesar shift program can take a custom alphabet and move the letters along just like in a Caesar cipher.
-It brute forces the cipher by displaying all possible shifts of the ciphertext.
+It brute forces the cipher and tries to figure out which piece of text is English (if the text is in English, its almost always accurate) and then displays all possible shifts of the ciphertext in case it got it wrong or the text is in a different language.
 It can be used to encrypt and decrypt Caesar ciphers.
 ### Entropy
 Associated files: [individual\\Entropyfunc.jl](https://github.com/Squalm/Cipher-Tools/blob/master/individual/Entropyfunc.jl) & [Entropyhumans.jl](https://github.com/Squalm/Cipher-Tools/blob/master/Entropyhumans.jl).
 #### What does it do?